k2view-academy/K2View-Academy/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md

 [Click here for more information about Fabric Architecture overview.](/articles/02_fabric_architecture/01_fabric_architecture_overview.md)

-By default, the system DB it is set to Cassandra.
+By default, the system DB is set to Cassandra.

 When working with a non-Cassandra System DB, like SQLite or PostgreSQL, the following should be set in config.ini: